RootBank/localpdf/README.md

 ### Installation

 1. Install wkhtmltopdf locally on your machine: [download](https://wkhtmltopdf.org/downloads.html#stable)
-2. Clone this repo: `git@github.com:RootBank/localpdf.git`
+2. Clone this repo by using the following command: ` git clone git@github.com:RootBank/localpdf.git`
 3. Install the dependencies: `cd localpdf` and `npm install`

 ### Usage